tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup.rst

 The propagation of a given type of dynamics is defined by calling the `associated factory function <https://py.api.tudat.space/en/latest/propagator.html#functions>`_.
-For the different types of single are dynamics, these factory functions return an object (derived from the :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.SingleArcPropagatorSettings` class) defining the settings of the propagation.
+For the different types of single-arc dynamics, these factory functions return an object (derived from the :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.SingleArcPropagatorSettings` class) defining the settings of the propagation.
 The specifics of how to change the settings for the different types of dynamics are discussed on the pages linked to above.